kevinelong/PM_2015_SUMMER/wk11/sample-capstone-proposal.rst

 completed a task and consider what you will need to do next.*

     #. **Models**: Map out all models and create all migrations.
     #. **Audition finder**: Write the management command that will do the webscraping.
 Test it with several orchestra pages.
+Craft the email that will be sent to users using a django template.
     #. **Templates and views**: Create the pages for orchestra list, orchestra detail, user detail.
     #. **Users an authentication**: Write login page, figure out how to allow interested people how to request an account.
     #. **Polish and style**: 404 and 500 error pages, CSS, JavaScript to make the page look great.